There’s a vast amount of unusable and poor info within My Income at Home System and I’ll expose that in this review. It’s not worth the $100.

 - CPA type offers.

 I think I listed most of them.
 It seems like a lot doesn’t it?
-But forget that info, because I’ve got 7 legit options to share with you that’ll cost you…$0 to see.
-Just click here and begin reading 🙂
+But forget that info, because I’ve got 7 legit options to share with you that’ll cost you $0 to see.
+Just click here and you’ll see the 7 real ways to make money online.

-Back to the program.
-Where too much info leads to confusion…
+Back to My Income at Home System.
+Where too much info leads to confusion:

 Within each of the above topics, you’ll be linked to a new page which many times to me felt more like a sales letter than anything of clarity.
 The message on many of these tutorials was mostly about how awesome the strategy is and how it can make a lot of money (blah, blah, blah).